-Late assignments
+Late assignments:

 Late assignments or course work, without written accommodation by the instructor or TA, will be penalized 10% per day for the first 5 days, and after 5 days will receive a mark of 0%.
+For how to request accommodation, and other academic regulations, please see below.